AhmedNnasser11/use-download-files/README.md

 ### useExportImage Hook

-This hook allows you to export an image from a given URL.
+The `useExportImage` hook allows you to export an image from a given URL.

+#### Returns

+- `elementRef`: A ref to be attached to the element to be exported.
+- `exportElement`: A function to initiate the export.

 #### Example